 Minister: For creativity and sensitivity in breaking down barriers in attitude and in architecture we pray...

-Minister: That our worshipping community may continue Jesus' mission of love for all people, offering appropriate support and services, we pray...
+Minister: That our worshipping and school communities may continue Jesus' mission of love for all people, offering appropriate support and services, we pray...

 BLESSING A NEW ACCESS FEATURE (cont'd)